iter8-tools/iter8/README.md

 Kubernetes release optimizer built for DevOps and MLOps teams.

 ## What is an Iter8 experiment?
-Iter8 experiments make it simple to collect performance and business metrics for apps and ML models, assess, compare and validate multiple app/ML model versions, safely rollout winning version, and maximize business value in each release.
+Iter8 experiments make it simple to collect performance and business metrics for apps and ML models, assess, compare and validate multiple app/ML model versions, safely rollout the winning version, and maximize business value in each release.

 <p align='center'>
 <img alt-text="Iter8 experiment" src="mkdocs/docs/images/iter8-intro-dark.png" width="70%" />